Diamond Clarity Scale: Find out What Makes a Diamond Truly Exceptional

 The importance of the diamond clarity is the shine it would cast when you wear it.
 The shine would be higher for the diamond with minor inclusion and vice-versa.
 Hence, choose your clarity level basis on your budget and obviously on the style that best suits you.

-Keep this in mind that the closer it gets to flawless, the clearer it is.
+Keep this in mind the closer it gets to flawless, the clearer it is.
 We would also like you to note that the clarity of the diamond is affected by the other attributes of the diamond, like its shape and size.
-For instance, any step-cut diamond due to the cut makes each attribute very visible.
-However, on the other hand, a larger carat diamond would not happen because of the large facets it has.
+For instance, any step-cut diamond due to cut makes each attribute very visible.
+However, on the other hand, a larger-carat diamond would not happen because of the large facets it has.

-These are good choices on the clarity range because again, the inclusions are rarely visible to the naked eye, and they have significant shine whatsoever.
-If you choose a diamond on this range of the GIA scale, you can always have a higher carat diamond and save a pound too.
+These are good choices in the clarity range because again, the inclusions are rarely visible to the naked eye, and they have significant shine whatsoever.
+If you choose a diamond on this range of the GIA diamond clarity scale, you can always have a higher-carat diamond and save a pound too.